 Source: Pew analysis of data from the Fiscal Survey of States, Fall 2013, published by the National Governors Association and the National Association of State Budget Officers

-Between fiscal 2009 and fiscal 2012, Arizona, California, Connecticut, Kansas, Oregon, Pennsylvania, and Washington drained their reserves and ended with a negative fund balance in at least one year, requiring them to borrow or transfer cash to cover operating costs.
+- On a positive note, for the second straight year no state expected its reserves and balances to drop below zero.
+After the recession, Arizona, California, Connecticut, Kansas, Oregon, Pennsylvania, and Washington emptied their reserves in at least one year, requiring them to borrow or transfer cash to cover operating costs.

-This measure does not take into account additional resources that some states may have available to cushion downturns, such as balances outside their general funds, so it may not reflect a state’s complete fiscal cushion.
+This measure does not take into account additional resources that some states may have available to soften downturns, such as balances outside of their general funds or rainy day accounts, so it may not reflect a state’s complete fiscal cushion.
 In addition, some states undertake considerable spending outside of the general fund, so comparisons across states should be made with caution.